svdoever/svdoever.github.io/src/pages/XM_Cloud_empty_environment.md

 We can also see that the Horizon editor is available.

-Next to this the following modules are installed:
+Next to this, the following modules are installed:
-- SXA
+- SXA Headless
 - Headless services
 - Experience Edge Connector

-We will use these modules in the followeing blog posts to set up a Sitecore site, and to build the "head" website using Next.js.
+We will use these modules in the following blog posts to set up a Sitecore site, and to build the "head" website using Next.js.